empoweredfutures/ef-tech-docs/contributing.md

 The current projects under development are:

 - the mentorship platform (MP)
-- an Android and iOS export of the MP
+- an Android and iOS export of the mentorship platform (Native)
 - the task management app (TMA)

-To contribute to the projects in Empowered Futures, check out the Trello boards for the [Mentorship Platform](https://trello.com/b/U4Hb1AED/mentorship-platform-rewrite) and the internal [Task Management App](https://trello.com/b/eTfU1pUA/task-management-app).
-If you're not a member yet, the invite links are in the [onboarding instructions](https://github.com/empoweredfutures/ef-tech-docs/blob/main/onboarding.md).
+To contribute to the projects in Empowered Futures, check out the Trello boards for the [Mentorship Platform](https://trello.com/b/U4Hb1AED/mentorship-platform) and the internal [Task Management App](https://trello.com/b/eTfU1pUA/task-management-app).
+If you're not a member yet, the invite links are in the [onboarding instructions](./onboarding.md).

 You'll see a To-Do list.
 Feel free to add yourself to a card in the To-Do list (click on the card and add yourself as a member with the `join` button - or just hover over the card and press spacebar).
 Then move it the Doing list.